cincospenguinos/We-reGoingHomePrototype/design_doc/mechanics.md

 	* Acts of service (cleaning up after your kids)
 4. Esteem
 	* Opportunities to do things on their own
-	* Instruction and encouragement from Dad
+	* Encouragement and praise from Dad
+5. Self-Actualization
+	* Instruction for new skills development
+	* Opportunities for self-guided work and maintenance

 I'm still working out in my head how I would design this, but my idea is this: